CircuitFlyer/Control_Panel/index.md

 {: .text-center }

 ## What It Is
 Control_Panel is a compact package consisting of a start switch and super bright status indicator light.
+Visible from 60 ft away even on a sunny day.
 It is intended to simplify the installation of a remotely mounted user interface for use with CircuitFlyer inspired active/governor timer systems.

 ![](assets/images/FFPB PCB Assembly.jpg)